-- A. Containment Components The basic components that make up containment systems are defined below.
-The components are combined in Table 1 to establish the minimum containment system requirements for the method(s) of paint removal specified for the Contract. - 1.
-Rigidity of Containment Materials Rigid containment materials consist of solid panels of plywood, aluminum, rigid metal, plastic, fiberglass, composites, or similar materials.
+Containment Components - The basic components that make up containment systems are defined below.
+The components are combined in Table 1 to establish the minimum containment system requirements for the method(s) of paint removal specified for the Contract.

+- 1. Rigidity of Containment Materials Rigid containment materials consist of solid panels of plywood, aluminum, rigid metal, plastic, fiberglass, composites, or similar materials.
 Flexible materials consist of screens, tarps, drapes, plastic sheeting, or similar materials.
 When directed by the Engineer, do not use flexible materials for horizontal surfaces directly over traffic lanes or vertical surfaces in close proximity to traffic lanes.
-If the Engineer allows the use of flexible materials, The Contractor shall take special precautions to completely secure the materials to prevent any interference with traffic.

-- 2. Permeability of Containment Materials The containment materials are identified as air impenetrable if they are impervious to dust or wind such as provided by rigid panels, coated solid tarps, or plastic sheeting.
+If the Engineer allows the use of flexible materials, the Contractor shall take special precautions to completely secure the materials to prevent any interference with traffic. - 2.
+Permeability of Containment Materials The containment materials are identified as air impenetrable if they are impervious to dust or wind such as provided by rigid panels, coated solid tarps, or plastic sheeting.
 Air penetrable materials are those that are formed or woven to allow air flow.
 Water impermeable materials are those that are capable of containing and controlling water when wet methods of preparation are used.
 Water permeable materials allow the water to pass through.
 Chemical resistant materials are those resistant to chemical and solvent stripping solutions.
 Use fire retardant materials in all cases. - 3.
 Support Structure Rigid support structures consist of scaffolding and framing to which the containment materials are affixed to minimize movement of the containment cocoon.
 Flexible support structures are comprised of cables, chains, or similar systems to which the containment materials are affixed.
 Use fire retardant materials in all cases. - 4.
 Containment Joints Fully sealed joints require that mating surfaces between the containment materials and to the structure being prepared are completely sealed.
 Sealing measures include tape, caulk, Velcro, clamps, or other similar material capable of forming a continuous, impenetrable or impermeable seal.
 When materials are overlapped, a minimum overlap of 8 in.
 (200 mm) is required. - 5.
 Entryway An airlock entryway involves a minimum of one stage that is fully sealed to the containment and which is maintained under negative pressure using the ventilation system of the containment.
 Resealable door entryways involve the use of flexible or rigid doors capable of being repeatedly opened and resealed.
 Sealing methods include the use of zippers, Velcro, clamps, or similar fasteners.
 Overlapping door tarpaulin entryways consist of two or three overlapping door tarpaulins. - 6.
 Mechanical Ventilation The requirement for mechanical ventilation is to ensure that adequate air movement is achieved to reduce worker exposure to toxic metals to as low as feasible according to OSHA regulations (e.g., 29 CFR 1926.62), and to enhance visibility.
-Design the system with proper exhaust ports or plenums, adequately sized ductwork, adequately sized discharge fans and air cleaning devices (dust collectors) and properly sized and distributed make-up air points to achieve a uniform air flow inside containment for visibility.
-The design target for airflow shall be a minimum of 100 ft.
-(30.5m) per minute cross-draft or 60 ft.
-(18.3 m) per minute downdraft.
-Increase these minimum airflow requirements if necessary to address worker lead exposures.
-Natural ventilation does not require the use of mechanical equipment for moving dust and debris through the work area. - 7.
-Negative Pressure When specified, achieve a minimum of 0.03 in.
-(7.5 mm) water column (W.C.) relative to ambient conditions, or confirm through visual assessments for the concave appearance of the containment enclosure.

-8. Exhaust Ventilation - When mechanical ventilation systems are used, provide filtration of the exhaust air, to achieve a filtration efficiency of 99.9 percent at 0.02 mils (0.5 microns).
+Natural ventilation does not require the use of mechanical equipment for moving dust and debris through the work area.

+- 7. Negative Pressure When specified, achieve a minimum of 0.03 in.(7.5 mm) water column (W.C.) relative to ambient conditions, or confirm through visual assessments for the concave appearance of the containment enclosure. - 8.
+Exhaust Ventilation When mechanical ventilation systems are specified,, provide filtration of the exhaust air, to achieve a filtration efficiency of 99.9 percent at 0.5 microns.

-HAZARDOUS WASTE CONTINGENCY PLAN FOR LEAD BASED PAINT REMOVAL PROJECTS
+CONTINGENCY PLAN FOR NON-LEAD BASED PAINT REMOVAL PROJECTS